 Objective/ Policy/ Implementation (Policy/ Program) Evaluation Continue / Modify / Delete OBJECTIVE 7 Secure funding and resources for permanently affordable housing, including innovative programs that are not solely reliant on traditional mechanisms of capital.
 IP 57 The City shall continue to require that new development contributes towards the related affordable housing need they generate, either through financial contributions or through development of affordable housing units.
 The City shall continue to monitor the inclusionary housing program, including annually updating the nexus and feasibility analysis as appropriate.
-The Planning Department's annual Housing Inventory tracks affordable hous- ing units created through the inclusionary housing program.
+The Planning Department's annual Housing Inventory tracks affordable housing units created through the inclusionary housing program.
 Continue.
 Program ongoing.
 IP 58 The San Francisco Redevelopment Agency will continue to maximize its contribution towards permanent affordable housing construction by exceeding the statutory 20% of tax increment financing for affordable housing, and aiming to devote 50% of tax increment funds towards housing.
 It shall continue its practice of reauthorizing Tax Increment Financing in expiring redevelopment areas wherever possible to continue revenue for affordable housing purposes.
 SFRA has been disbanded as of March 1, 2012.
 The Office of Community Investment and Infrastructure, the successor agency, continues to work with MOH to provide affordable housing in former redevelopment areas. http://sf-moh.org/index.aspx?page=952 Modify.
-The Office of Community In- vestment and Infrastructure ("OCII"), as the successor to the San Francisco Redevelopment Agency, will contribute to the develop- ment of permanently afford- able housing by futfilling its enforceable obligations, which require OCII to fund and otherwise facilitate the construction of thousands of affordable housing to leverage tax increment funding with outside funding sources wherever possible to ensure timely delivery of affordable units pursuant to those enforceable obliga- tions.
+The Office of Community Investment and Infrastructure ("OCII"), as the successor to the San Francisco Redevelopment Agency, will contribute to the development of permanently affordable housing by fulfilling its enforceable obligations, which require OCII to fund and otherwise facilitate the construction of thousands of affordable housing units.
+OCII will maximize its contribution by continuing to leverage tax increment funding with outside funding sources wherever possible to ensure timely delivery of affordable units pursuant to those enforceable obligations.